Dallas (role-playing game): Publication history

 In serious debt in 1980, SPI made an attempt to expand its customer base beyond its "hobbyist" core of wargamers by entering into a much-publicized arrangement with Lorimar Productions to produce the Dallas role-playing game.
 Dallas was designed by James F. Dunnigan, with art by Redmond A. Simonsen, and was published by SPI in October 1980 at the height of the "Who Shot J.R." craze.

-Despite the popularity of the television show, the game proved to be an infamous failure, and art director Redmond Simonsen later remarked that the 80,000 copies printed "was about 79,999 more than anyone wanted."
+Despite the popularity of the television show, the game proved to be an infamous failure, and art director Redmond Simonsen later remarked that the 80,000 copies printed "was about 79,999 more than anyone wanted.
+Anyone who is wired on Dallas (the TV show) is not also wired on games."

-Lawrence Schick, in his 1991 book Heroic Worlds: A History and Guide to Role-Playing Games, noted that not only did SPI not develop a new audience of gamers with Dallas, but the game also alienated SPI's traditional wargaming clientele: "As much a card game as a role-playing game, it was widely loathed by SPI's devoted following of wargamers."
+Lawrence Schick, in his 1991 book Heroic Worlds: A History and Guide to Role-Playing Games, noted that not only did SPI fail to develop a new audience of gamers with Dallas, but the game also alienated SPI's traditional wargaming clientele: "As much a card game as a role-playing game, it was widely loathed by SPI's devoted following of wargamers."